chungyc/ninetynine/README.md

 so that it is possible to test and benchmark multiple solutions for a problem in a single code base.

-This project is available on GitHub at https://github.com/chungyc/ninetynine.
+This project is available on [GitHub](https://github.com/chungyc/ninetynine).

 ## Usage